Private Placement Market

 Get the full legal names of the company’s directors and officers.
 Be skeptical of company documents claiming that these people have held certain positions elsewhere if specific details are not included.
 Conduct a background check to see if they were ever disciplined for bad business practices.
 Look them up on the internet and social media sites like LinkedIn and Facebook.
 If anything you learn leaves you feeling uncomfortable, listen to your instincts and don’t invest.

-Anyone who wants you to invest in a private company, even a start-up, should be able to provide you with a comprehensive set of financial statements showing the company’s financial position, operating history, and cash flow.
+Anyone who wants you to invest in a private company should be able to provide you with a comprehensive set of financial statements showing the company’s financial position, operating history, and cash flow, unless the company is less than a year old.
 Ideally, these should be audited financial statements.
 If not, they should include at a minimum a balance sheet, income statement, statement of changes in financial position, and detailed supporting notes.

 You will also want to know for what purpose the company is raising money and whether its planned fundraising is adequate to cover those costs.
 Is there a “minimum offering” amount?
 If not, then the company can spend the money as it comes in, rather than waiting for the full amount to be raised.
 Be cautious about “final closing dates”.
 Companies you don’t want to invest in may extend the closing date again and again, sometimes indefinitely.